hmslincs/hmslincs/sampledata/MH/README.txt

 Author: Gabriel F. Berriz <gabriel_berriz@hms.harvard.edu>
 Date:   Wed Oct 24 16:40:54 2012 -0400

-The files

-  sampledata/MH/picks_for_basal.tsv
-  sampledata/MH/picks_for_responses.tsv
-  sampledata/MH/picks_for_slider.tsv
+To populate the directory

+  django/responses/static/responses/img

+run the following:

+  src/do_scatterplots.sh

-are, basically, subsets of the data in the files
+For the specifics of the build, see the src/do_scatterplots.sh source.

-  sampledata/MH/data_Basal levels_raw.tsv
-  sampledata/MH/data_HTM (all GF), mean_foldchange.tsv
-  sampledata/MH/data_HTM (GF)_foldchange.tsv
+The rest of this README gives some additional details that are not deducible from the src/do_scatterplots.sh source.

-respectively, consisting of only those columns required to generate the scatterplots selected by MH for the NUI.
-These are:
+As part of the build, src/do_scatterplots.sh generates a set of input files containing only the subset of MH's data required to generate the scatterplots selected by MH for the NUI.
+These scatterplots are:

   Basal levels
   ·         ErbB2 vs pErbB2